Icinga/icinga2/doc/6-distributed-monitoring.md

       global = true
     }

+You don't need any local configuration on the client except for CheckCommand definitions which can be synced using the global zone above.
+Therefore disable the inclusion of the `conf.d` directory in `/etc/icinga2/icinga2.conf`.

+    [root@icinga2-client1.localdomain /]# vim /etc/icinga2/icinga2.conf

+    // Commented out, not required on a client as command endpoint
+    //include_recursive "conf.d"

 Edit the `api` feature on the client `icinga2-client2.localdomain` in the `/etc/icinga2/features-enabled/api.conf` file and make sure to set `accept_commands` and `accept_config` to `true`: